Curses are a very old trope. Very

 - Techwolf of the Whateley Universe looks like a seven foot werewolf, as does his father, all because of a witch's curse on an ancestor.

 - The WWE Smackdown Vs. Raw had a short run of a curse, The Curse Of The Undertaker.
 In one storyline, Eddie Guerrero was involved in a storyline with Taker that ended in him buried alive.
 The next year... well, Eddie died.
-A game later, Undertaker said "Your grieving family will have no one but you to blame."
+A game later, Undertaker said "Your grieving family will have no one but you to blame when the inevitable occurs."
 Nothing too big, but he said it to Chris Benoit, who killed himself and his family the next year.
 A year after that, Randy Orton was injured after an in game feud with Taker.

 - King Tut's tomb was opened in 1922.
 It's been long stated that a curse on the tomb killed everyone involved, though such stories are rather exaggerated and often flat out untrue.
 Well — everyone involved died.
 Eventually.